enthru/linhpsdr/README.md

 11) Fix switch tx mode to receiving when changing transmiter
 12) Ignore SOAPY protocol for PA calibration settings (display all bands)
 13) Added freetune mode
+14) Added app bundling for Mac os to the Makefile

 ### Development environment